 Taking a larger view of things serves you and those around you.
 It makes the world a better place.
 You can be an island of calm where true solutions are generated and save your energy for things that are more meaningful and long-lasting.
 It’s more efficient to look for the long view of things and let the moment unfold.

 What is your purpose in doing what you are doing today?
-What opportunities do you have to make small changes that expand your wisdom?
+Do you have opportunities to make small changes that expand your wisdom?
 What choices can you make to improve your live and expand your role in your community?

 Your first change can be as simple as not telling people what you think until you are sure they are ready to hear you.
 It could be that you have a chance to let the moment ripen until the other person is ready to hear what you have to say.